 Currently, there is no previous clinical trial experience with oral CAB or CAB LA in humans under 18 years of age.
-However, the IMPAACT 2017 trial began enrolling in April 2019.
-IMPAACT 2017 (NCT03497676) is a Phase I/II, multi-center, open-label, non-comparative study to confirm the dose and evaluate the safety, tolerability, acceptability, and PK of oral CAB, long-acting injectable CAB (CAB LA), and long-acting injectable RPV (RPV LA) administered monthly among up to 155 virologically suppressed HIV-1 infected children and adolescents aged 12 to <18.
+However, the IMPAACT 2017 began enrolling in April 2019.
+IMPAACT 2017 is a Phase I/II, multi-center, open-label, non-comparative study to confirm the dose and evaluate the safety, tolerability, acceptability, and PK of oral CAB, long-acting injectable CAB (CAB LA), and long-acting injectable RPV (RPV LA) administered monthly among up to 155 virologically suppressed HIV-1 infected children and adolescents aged 12 to <18.

-In HPTN 077, 45 healthy males received an oral lead-in (OLI) of CAB 30 mg once daily x 4 weeks prior to initiating CAB LA injections.
-These participants had a median (range) weight of 78 (50 - 127) kg.
-Therefore, administration of the OLI to participants \geq 50 kg (110 lbs.) is expected to achieve exposures within the range of prior experience, and PK will not be evaluated following oral administration in this study.
-Following a 1-week washout, 20 male participants in HPTN 077 received the proposed CAB LA Q8W regimen (Figure 1).
+In HPTN 077, 89 healthy females received an oral lead-in (OLI) of CAB 30 mg once daily x 4 weeks prior to initiating CAB LA injections.
+These participants had a median weight of 71 kg, and 6 weighed \leq 50 kg.
+Therefore, administration of the OLI to participants \geq 50 kg is expected to achieve exposures within the range of prior experience, and PK will not be evaluated following oral administration in this study.
+Following a 1-week washout, 40 of 89 female participants in HPTN 077 received the proposed CAB LA Q8W regimen (Figure 1).

 A population PK model (n=1647) that included data from HPTN 077 (n=134, 89 females, 45 males) and 15 other studies was used to predict exposures following the proposed CAB LA Q8W regimen in adolescents.
-Gender and BMI are significant covariates affecting the absorption rate following IM administration and were retained in the model to extrapolate to smaller adolescent males expected to enroll in HPTN 083-01.
-Model predicted concentrations in adolescent males (simulated with median weight and BMI of 63 kg and 21 kg/m2, respectively) to enroll in HPTN 083-01 are similar to adult males in HPTN 077 (median weight and BMI of 77kg and 24 kg/m2, respectively) receiving the same regimen and below oral dosing, and therefore are expected to be safe in this population (Table 1).
-Approximately 95% of male subjects are expected to achieve trough concentrations > 4x PA-IC90 following the 5th injection.
+Gender and BMI are significant covariates affecting the absorption rate following IM administration and were retained in the model to extrapolate to smaller adolescent females expected to enroll in HPTN 084-01.
+Model predicted concentrations in adolescent females (simulated with median weight and BMI of 59 kg and 22 kg/m2, respectively) to enroll in HPTN 084-01 are similar to adult females in HPTN 077 and below oral dosing, and therefore are expected to be safe in this population (Table 1).
+Greater than >95% are expected to achieve trough concentrations > 4x PA-IC90 following the 5th injection.
 This regimen is currently being evaluated in uninfected adult males and females in HTPN 083 and HPTN 084, respectively, and has maintained HIV suppression in infected adults when combined with RPV LA (LATTE-2).

 Table 1.
-Predicted CAB Parameters following Injection 5 of the CAB LA 600mg IM Q8WRegimen in Male Adolescents compared with Predicted and Observed Data in MaleAdults in HPTN 077
+Predicted CAB Parameters following Injection 5 of the CAB LA 600mg IM Q8W Regimen in Female Adolescents compared with Predicted and Observed Data in Female Adults in HPTN 077

-Plasma CAB Male Participants in HPTN 077 Median (range) Predicted Exposures Male Adolescents ≥50kg (110 lbs.)
-Parameter ((μg/mL) Predicted Parameters Observed Data 600mg IM Median Peds: Relative Adults Exposure 30 mg Once Daily Q8W (Injection 5) (90% PI) Vs 30mg Vs 600mg Oral Cmax or C,Wk 34 (1-week post Inj5) 7.6 (4.6 - 12.0) 3.4 (1.6 - 12.9) 5.0 (2.7, 9.1) 0.7 1.5 Oral Ct or C,Wk 41 (8-weeks post Inj5) 4.5 (2.3 - 7.6) 1.78 (0.50 - 4.2) 1.8 (0.5, 3.4) 0.4 1.0
+Plasma CAB Parameter Female Participants in HPTN 077 Median (range) Predicted Exposures Female Adolescents ≥50kg ((μg/mL) Predicted Parameters Observed Data 600mg IM Median Peds:Adults Relative Exposure 30 mg Once Daily Q8W (Injection 5) (90% PI) Vs 30mg Vs 600mg Oral Cmax or C,Wk 34 (1-week post Inj5) 9.1 (4.4 - 18.1) 3.3 (1.7 - 8.2) 3.9 (2.0, 6.8) 0.4 1.2 Oral Ct or C,Wk 41 (8-weeks post Inj5) 5.4 (2.3 - 12.0) 2.1 (0.62 - 4.6) 2.3 (1.3, 3.8) 0.4 1.1

-Plasma CAB will be evaluated during follow up period and but is not expected to be detectable in a majority of subjects one year after the final injection.
+Plasma CAB concentrations are expected to be detectable in a majority of subjects for one year following the final injection.